 It is also important to remember that Arizona has a residency requirement that prevents anyone from filing for divorce if he or she has not maintained residence in Arizona for at least 90 days prior to filing.

-You are not required to hire an attorney for your divorce; but remember, a court will not simply terminate a marriage.
+You are not required to hire divorce lawyers in Phoenix AZ to represent you in your proceedings; but remember, a court will not simply terminate a marriage.
 It must make a finding on many of the following issues: legal decision making (formerly custody), parenting time and child support; spousal maintenance (alimony); division of property acquired during the marriage; assign responsibility for debts incurred during the marriage; and determine responsibility for attorney fees and costs.
 Perhaps you are reading this and thinking your situation is not this complex, but divorce proceedings rarely go as smoothly as you would hope.
-Let an experienced, knowledgeable attorney help you.
+Let experienced, knowledgeable divorce attorneys Phoenix residents have come to trust help you.
 Contact The Peterson Law Firm, where we are committed to protecting you and your family.

 We value each and every one of our clients, employees, friends, and neighbors.
 Together, we have a social responsibility as a community partner to take proactive measures to keep our community well and to help stop the spread of COVID-19.

 Our office will remain open during regular business hours.
 However, we are implementing some additional precautions to limit social interactions and personal proximity.
 Specifically, we will seek to conduct consultations, meetings, conferences through video teleconferencing or on the phone whenever possible.
 Should an in-person appointment be needed, then we will coordinate those on an appointment basis.